 Essential Anti-Crime Measures

 While there’s many types of fraud that can be committed, there isn't just one single way to combat them.
-That’s why Kositzka Wicks and Company came up with some smart controls you can utilize from the inside in order to keep your business safe and your commercial crime insurance a backup plan:
+That’s why Kositzka Wicks and Company came up with some smart controls you can utilize from the inside in order to keep your business safe and your commercial crime insurance claims to a minimum:

 - Enforce mandatory vacations, always.
 Make employees take time off even when they don’t want to.
 It’s better than them getting burned out later and costing the company money long-term.

 - Monitor all payroll checks to make sure they make it to the right worker.
 There’s more than one way to do it, such as having paychecks personally signed and watching them come and go from your own Human Resources (HR) department.
 Also putting “for deposit only” on checks can help prevent them from being cashed by anyone but the employee themselves.
 Those that handle revenue should not handle distribution.